nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `add n/NAME g/GITHUB_ID N/NUS_NETWORK_ID {r/student|r/tutor} s/STUDENT_ID T/TUTORIAL_ID p/PHONE a/ADDRESS [t/TAG]…​`

 * A person cannot be added if he or she already exists in ProfBook, i.e. they are the same person.
+* The email field is automatically created depending on the NUSNET_ID entered.
 * 2 persons are considered similar if they share the exact same name, e.g. if John Doe already exists in ProfBook, `add n/John Doe s/A0222530X N/E0560062 g/meixuanjin T/01 p/98159386 a/John Street, block 456, #01-01` would not add a new John Doe to ProfBook.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**